Vlad-404/building-a-skyline/README.md

 ### Features Left to Implement

-People expressed most interest in traffic in this game, as you can see from the [poll](https://github.com/Vlad-404/building-a-skyline/blob/master/wireframes/07-poll.png).
+People expressed most interest in **traffic** in this game, as you can see from the [poll](https://github.com/Vlad-404/building-a-skyline/blob/master/wireframes/07-poll.png).
 However, due to lack of time, I decided to leave this for future releases as it has a lot of ground to cover and cannot be explained in just a couple of links.

-Navbar that I used for my page is a bootstrap pre-made one and had a search bar integrated in it.
-My page would highly benefit from it, but since it requires coding that I haven't learned yet, I decided to leave it for future relases.
+**Navbar** I used had a search bar integrated in it.
+My page would highly benefit from it, but due to limitations in my skills and lack of proper implementation, I left it for future releases.

+There were some test made on how this page will look on **very large screens (2k, 4k,...)**, but due to lack of time, this was left for future releases.

-After this project is submitted, there are plans to re-use it to make a portal after I gain enough knowledge in web programming(and have time) to do it.
+After this project is submitted, there are plans to re-use it to make a **portal** after I gain enough knowledge in web programming(and have time) to do it.
 Basically, this project will be a base on which I will continue adding content, untill all or most of the content is my own.
-Based on this, navigation tree was also planned, but since it has only one page for now, this was left for future releases.
+Based on this, **navigation tree** was also planned, but since it has only one page for now, this was left for future releases.

 ## Technologies Used